retro-software/B5500-software/CUBE-Library-13/CAST-Examples/README.txt

         entry is stored at the beginning of the next block.

-    4. The remainder of the tape after the directory blocks consists of blocks with the text of the library modules.
+    4. The remainder of the tape after the directory blocks consists of blocks containing the text of the library modules.

-    5. The first word of each of these text blocks is the binary value of the 1-relative record number of the first logical record in the block, using the same relative basis as in the 18-bit directory record numbers.
+    5. The first word of each of these text blocks is the big-endian binary value of the 1-relative record number of the first logical record in the block, using the same relative basis as in the 18-bit directory record numbers.

     6. The remainder of the block consists of five logical records of 88 characters (11 words) each (thus 5*88+8=448).
 The first 80